 A good laugh and a long sleep are the best cures in the doctor’s book.” – Irish Proverb

-I am somehow learning to use the tro-tro system here, which are basically over sized mini-vans that are stuffed like a sardine can with people.
-In order to catch one, you stand on the side of the street and you wave your hand (fancy stuff huh?).
-The trick is to listen for the “mate” which is the person who directs (not drives) the tro-tro to call out the area you are going to.
+I am somehow learning to use the tro-tro system here, which are basically oversized mini-vans that are stuffed like a sardine can with people.
+To catch one, you stand on the side of the street and you wave your hand (fancy stuff huh?).
+The trick is to listen for the “mate” which is the person who directs (not drives) the tro-try to call out the area you are going to.
 When you hear it you approach the vehicle and they pull over.
 You jump on (literally) and off you go.
-The price of tro-tro’s is extremely inexpensive.
-I can get to work in one tro-tro and it costs about 40 paseways, which is about 22 cents CAD.
-So far, I have bruised both of my knees on these contraptions called tro-tro’s.
-It’s rainy season in Ghana, so when it rains I totally wimp out and take a taxi, after all it’s only 4 cedis, which is $2.22 cents CAD, that’s still less then the cost of the TTC (this is my justification that I tell myself to make it okay).
+The price of two-tro’s is extremely inexpensive.
+I can get to work in one to-tro and it costs about 40 pathways, which is about 22 cents CAD.
+So far, I have bruised both of my knees on these contraptions called to-tro’s.
+It’s rainy season in Ghana, so when it rains I totally wimp out and take a taxi, after all, it’s only 4 cedis, which is $2.22, that’s still less than the cost of the TTC (this is my justification that I tell myself to make it okay).

-Ghanaians work very different then North Americas.
+Ghanaians work very differently than North Americas.
 They take their time.
 They enjoy talking to their co-workers and my favourite part is they love to joke around.
 Work feels very relaxed and I have spent the majority of my time there reading up on the education system in Ghana, which I have to say makes me pretty angry that it is so poor.
-I am pretty glad that there’s organizations like the one I work for, Ghana National Education Campaign Coalition (GNECC) that hold the government accountable for the things they promise to do for education.
+I am pretty glad that there are organizations like the one I work for, Ghana National Education Campaign Coalition (GNECC) that hold the government accountable for the things they promise to do for education.
 My work will mainly be research.
-In order to bring the darkness in the education system here to light, a ton of research has to be done, in order to show those in power what is really going on, with cold hard facts.
+To bring the darkness in the education system here to light, a ton of research has to be done, to show those in power what is really going on, with cold hard facts.
 I feel fortunate and blessed to be able to contribute to the betterment of education here.
 After all, we know that the one and only way to eradicate poverty in developing countries is to properly education the people.